-The Social and Personality Psychology Cluster at Western University combine research excellence in two areas of psychology.
+The Social, Personality and Developmental Psychology Cluster at Western University combine research excellence in three areas of psychology.

-Social Psychology is investigating the behaviour of individuals and groups in social contexts.
-At the present time, research is focusing on three main themes:
+The SPDP Cluster is investigating the behaviour of individuals and groups in social contexts.
+At the present time, research is focusing on five main themes:

-(b) Intergroup Relations and Social Justice, which includes research on dehumanization (Esses); ethnic relations (Esses); group competition and conflict (Esses); immigration (Esses); moral judgment (Olson); prejudice, stereotyping, and discrimination (Esses); reactions to stigmatization and threatened social identities (Esses, Norman); social justice (Olson); and values (Esses, Olson).
+(b) Intergroup Relations and Social Justice, which includes research on dehumanization (Esses); objectification (Calogero); ethnic relations (Esses); group competition and conflict (Esses, Heerey); immigration (Esses); moral judgment (Olson); prejudice, stereotyping, and discrimination (Calogero, Esses); reactions to stigmatization and threatened social identities (Calogero, Esses); social justice (Calogero, Olson); and values (Esses, Olson).

 (c) Attitudes, Social Cognition and Social Interaction which includes research on attitudes (Esses, Fisher, Olson); cognitive consistency (Olson); counterfactual thinking (Olson); motivated social cognition (Calogero); self-perception (Calogero); person perception (Campbell); social decision making (Heerey); and fact-to-face social behaviour (Heerey)